On D List of Movie Reviews

 11/15:

-All in all, if I want to see a great Laurence Fishburne film, Deep Cover is my first choice.
+If you want to see a great Laurence Fishburne film, Deep Cover should be the first choice.

 4/20:

-Never been this good before or since then, Laurence Fishburne hits all the right notes and is at his sexiest because of
+Never being this good before or since then, Laurence Fishburne hits all the right notes and is at his sexiest

-his eyes.
+because of his eyes.
 The neo-noir look is excellent and serves him well.
-Jeff Goldblum is a treat as he gets to
+Jeff Goldblum is a treat as he

-play the bad guy probably for the first time in his Hollywood career besides Death Wish.
+gets to play the bad guy probably for the first time in his career besides

-Yes, the film is hurt by some exaggerated acting early on, but as soon as Roger Guenveur Smith's character is bumped
+Yes, the film is hurt by some of the exaggerated acting early on, but as soon as Roger Guenveur Smith's character

-off, it's when things start to take off.
-The plot is interesting because I kept wondering when it's time for John
+is killed, it's when things start to take off.
+The plot is interesting because I kept wondering when it's time

-Hull to get out of the situation.
-Slowly losing his faith in what's right and wrong, he's been blinded by money,
+for John Hull to get out of the situation.
+Slowly losing his faith in what's right and wrong, he's been blinded

 All in all, I wish there were more movies in the same vein of Deep Cover for Laurence Fishburne.